 I am very flexible as far as scheduling and availability, I am reliable and punctual, and I am resourceful.
 In my free time, I love to stay active through soccer, running, and dance.
 I also really enjoy music whether it's live concerts or performances, videos, or the radio.
 Since moving back to Atlanta, I am also really interested in exploring all the city has to offer.

-University of Pittsburgh-Pittsburgh Campus - BS, Science
+Undergraduate Degree: University of Pittsburgh-Pittsburgh Campus - Bachelor of Science, Science

 Anatomy & Physiology